 - Calculate the probability of the next book release and subsequent releases in the series happening on a leap year.

 from the Sunday paper to get the creative juices flowing.
 Point out each component of a strip such as the scene (pictures, speech bubbles) and characters to guide students in the right direction before they get started.
 Let students know that they have to create alternate scenes in the book or alternate endings so that they stay on topic.
 Assign groups and provide students with art supplies such as colored pencils, tracing paper, and drawing paper.
 When everyone is finished, display the comics for all to view and share a good laugh over them.

 Adapt Your Lessons

 So there you have it: Five activities to build solid cross curricular lesson plans using Captain Underpants and the Perilous Plot of Professor Poopypants.
 Take what you have here and apply them to objectives and standards that are already in place and adapt assessments accordingly.
 You can also look for Captain Underpants: Book Vocabulary Exercises also on Bright Hub Education.

-The Adventures of Captain Underpants Activities in Various Subject Areas
+This post is part of the series: The Adventures of Captain Underpants Activities in Various Subject Areas